 Bella Glanville is an international model, coach, singer, actress and founder of the LoveKidz foundation.
 Born and bred in London, she has worked with big names such as Stella Mccartney, Topshop, Nike and Vogue.
 Bella is also a motivational speaker and gave a TED talk on the ‘myth of perfection’.
-I spoke with her about juggling so many talents in the the era of personal branding.

 Tell us more about how your modelling and coaching career began and how you broke into acting and singing.